1985–86 US Lecce season: Season

-During 1985–86 season, Lecce marked his Serie A debut with a draw against reigning champion Hellas Verona (2–2).
+During 1985–86 season, Lecce marked their Serie A debut with a draw against reigning champion Hellas Verona (2–2).
 Pugliese side had to face off an early relegation, suffering 19 losses in 30 games and finishing in last place (with 16 points).
 On April 20, with just a round left, Lecce managed to beat Roma by a 3–2 away: it resulted in Roma wasted the chance to clinch for title.
 In the following match, Lecce was defeated by Juventus who seized Scudetto.